-Tackling financial crime is a high priority for regulators around the world, not least the UK’s FCA.
-As the spotlight intensifies, the regulatory burden on financial services firms increases.
+Tackling financial crime is a high priority for regulators around the world, not least for the UK’s FCA.
+As the regulatory spotlight intensifies, so does the burden on financial services firms.

-The implementation into UK law of the EU’s Fourth Money Laundering Directive (4MLD), the Criminal Finances Act 2017, and revised guidance from the Joint Money Laundering Steering Group (JMLSG) guidance have all recently increased the pressure on businesses around countering financial crime.
+The implementation into UK law of The Money Laundering Regulation 2017, and its recent amendments in 2019, and the revised guidance from the Joint Money Laundering Steering Group (JMLSG) guidance have increased the pressure on businesses to do more about countering financial crime.

-It can be a challenge keeping up with a constantly evolving picture – but firms that fail to implement appropriate financial crime prevention measures in line with the latest regulations risk increasingly severe penalties – including potentially heavy fines.
+Keeping up with this constantly evolving picture can be challenging, but firms that fail to implement appropriate financial crime prevention measures in line with the latest regulations risk severe penalties and heavy fines.

-Our financial crime team has the experience and expertise to provide you with effective assistance with your anti-money laundering (AML) and counter-terrorist financing (CTF) risk and policy framework.
+Our financial crime team has the experience and expertise to provide effective support for your firm’s anti-money laundering (AML) and counter-terrorist financing (CTF) framework.
 We can also help with compliance advice, reports, audits, training and on-site support.